We've found the ethical animal encounters around Asia where selfies, animal rides and performances are NOT included...

 Next-door-neighbour to popular Sepilok Orangutan Rehabilitation Centre, the Bornean Sunbear Conservation Centre is doing great work on behalf of the tiniest bears in the world.
 It’s the ONLY sun bear conservation centre in the world, and has been rescuing and nursing its sun bears back to health since 2008.
 It acts as a permanent and safe home to those bears who are unable to ever be released into the wild, works closely with the government to rescue and release bears, and strives to educate visitors on all things sun bear.

-If travelling’s not on the table right now, why not teach the kids about wildlife through an environmental magazine like Panda Junior?
+If traveling’s not on the table right now, why not teach the kids about wildlife through an environmental magazine like Panda Junior?
 Suitable for kids aged seven and up, Panda Junior is jam-packed with games, interviews, fun facts, and even competitions.
 This wildlife magazine has your A to Z on all the wonders of the Earth.
 Each issue even comes with a wildlife poster so the kids will be able to get ‘up close and personal’ with animals from home!